HumanSignal/label-studio/docs/source/guide/start.md

 | sequential | Default.
 Tasks are shown to annotators in ascending order by the `id` field. |
 | uniform | Tasks are sampled with equal probabilities. |

+You can also use the API to set up sampling for a specific project.
+Send a PATCH request to the `/api/projects/<project_id>` endpoint to set sampling for the specified project.
+See the [API reference for projects](https://labelstud.io/api#operation/projects_partial_update).

-For more flexible task sampling and ordering options, see [Set up your labeling project](setup.html).
+Individual annotators can also control the order in which they label tasks by adjusting the filtering and ordering of labeling tasks in the Label Studio UI.
+See [Set up your labeling project](setup.html).